-Your current situation can be depicted as "Break-through (Resoluteness)" transforming into "The Clinging, Fire".
+Your current situation can be depicted as "Standstill (Stagnation)" transforming into "Gathering Together (Massing)".

-In front of you lies "Lake" which transforms into "Fire".
-That means that joy, pleasure, and attraction are being transformed into brightness and warmth.
-Behind you lies "Heaven" which transforms into "Fire".
-That means that strength and creativity are being transformed into brightness and warmth.
+In front of you lies "Heaven" which transforms into "Lake".
+That means that strength and creativity are being transformed into joy, pleasure, and attraction.
+Behind you lies "Earth", representing docility and receptivity.

 The Situation